 Knoxbrooke, provides employment and services to adults with a disability.

 Boomerang Alliance has 52 allies and works towards zero, waste and plastic pollution.

 THE 2018 BIG BOTTLE TOUR

 We went on a tour across regional Victoria in April 2018 with a 3m long Coke bottle in tow, calling for a 10 cents refundable deposit on bottles and cans.
 We were supported by allies and welcomed by councils, collected many signatures and empty containers, which we delivered to the Premier!

 WILL YOUR ORGANISATION SUPPORT CASH FOR CONTAINERS?

-Does your group, organisation or business support CDS and want to benefit from the funds created through the scheme?
-Victoria is the only state missing out - sign on today to endorse the Cash for Containers campaign in Victoria and help make Australia litter free.
+Does your group, organisation or business support CDS and want to benefit from the funds created through the scheme? - sign on today to endorse the Cash for Containers campaign in Victoria and help make Australia litter free.

 PETITION: CONTAINER DEPOSIT SCHEME FOR VICTORIA

-Sign the petition to Lily D'Ambrosio asking the Victorian government to adopt a world class container deposit scheme.
-Victoria is the ONLY state missing out on reduced litter, increased and improved recycling and millions of $'s of fundraising money each year.
+Sign the petition to Lily D'Ambrosio asking the Victorian government adopt a world class container deposit scheme.
+Now it has agreed to a CDS, the state can learn the lessons from other jurisdictions about consumer convenience, maximising recycling and independent management.

 This page was last updated on 25 March 2019